 5.)
 Hike to the top of Santorini Volcano

-Grab your walking shoes, book yourself on a gorgeous boat tour and jump over to Nea Kameni island.
-The beating heart (or head) of the Volcano just off Santorini.
+Grab your walking shoes, book this amazing Santorini boat tour and jump over to Nea Kameni island.
+The beating heart (or head) of the Volcano just off Santorini itself.

-Some boats will make a small stop on the edge of the islands geothermal points that heat the sea below.
-It was a really fun experience and you can definitely notice a big difference in the temperature.
+Boat tours, like this epic one, will make a small stop on the edge of the island’s geothermal points that heat the sea below.
+It was a really fun experience and you can notice a big difference in the temperature.

 6.)
 Visit Akrotiri Lighthouse

 Perched on the opposite end of the island from Oia, Akrotiri Lighthouse is one gorgeous point to see.

 If you’ve rented a small car or even a quad bike (yes, the island is small enough to explore by quad bike), you should definitely visit.